samblenny/tlv320dac-stuff/README.md

 dB = 20 * log10(A2 / A1)
 ```

-Formula to convert dBV to peak voltage (dBV reference value is 1V):
+By way of some basic algebra, we can derive a formula to convert dBV to peak
+voltage (dBV reference value is 1V).
+Since we're using dBV, we know that A1 is
+1V.
+Also, pow(10, n) is the inverse function of log10(n).

-Here we use algebra to solve amplitude formula for A2 as a function of dB.
-Note
+These are the steps to solve the amplitude formula for A2 as a function of dB:
-that A1 is 1V and pow(10, n) is the inverse function of log10(n).
 1. `dB = 20 * log10(A2 / A1)`
 2. `dB = 20 * log10(A2 / 1)`
 3. `dB = 20 * log10(A2)`